 What if?…… I welcome you to ‘what if’, be grateful you have had the experience of even getting to a ‘what if’ crossroads.

 Many don’t and they can stay stuck for years.
 You have an opportunity not to be one of those people.

 You have a choice in how you react to your situation, which means that only you can decide on a different outcome.
 I promise you, it might not feel like it, but losing your job really could be the best thing that ever happened to you!

-- It’s normal to go through the emotional rollercoaster of emotions, go with them, get annoyed and angry and then use that energy to flip the situation into moving forward.
+It’s normal to go through the emotional rollercoaster of emotions, go with them, get annoyed and angry and then use that energy to flip the situation into moving forward.
 Feel the emotions (give yourself time limits if needed) but move forward.

-- Get clear about what you might do instead.
+If you have lost your job, then you need to get clear about what you might do instead.
 Make a list of your skills and experiences, how could these be transferred to another type of job, or sector, think big or think small but however you think, think ‘creatively’ put nothing off the table.

-- What kind of life do you want to live and what ‘type’ of job would help you live it?, if you can’t realise your full dream or plan now, what gets you one step further along your timeline?
+What kind of life do you want to live and what ‘type’ of job would help you live it?, if you can’t realise your full dream or plan now, what gets you one step further along your timeline?

-- Don’t look back, ruminate, or go over and over the situation wondering how things could have been different, they aren’t and that’s it.
+Don’t look back, ruminate, or go over and over the situation wondering how things could have been different, they aren’t and that’s it.
 Over.
 Do not waste your energy.

-- If your self-esteem or confidence has taken a hit remind yourself of all the things that have contributed to your success so far, there will be many.
+If your self-esteem or confidence has taken a hit remind yourself of all the things that have contributed to your success so far, there will be many.
 Add in your skills, your achievements and experience, you will remind and surprise yourself in equal measure.

-- Put the whole experience into context, many people end up in your position, many people change jobs all the time.
+Put the whole experience into context, many people end up in your position, many people change jobs all the time.
 Will it be different, yes?
 Do people fear change, yes?
 All of this is normal and it’s going to be fine.